lopezhansel/OctoDex/README.md

 * Github's Oauth2

 ## TODO List
+- [ ] Inline directive not edit more when not in client profile
 - [ ] Implement a better way of updating user data
 - [ ] Let user know if profile is an octodex user or not
 - [ ] shareable link